 [Saigon Centre Phase 2]

 In front of Ben Thanh market will be the central metro interchange station, and opposite that is this block of land which has been empty since I arrived.
-This will be the home of The ONE Ho Chi Minh City, which will comprise of a 55-storey and 48-storey tower.
+This will be the home of The Spirit of Saigon (formerly The ONE Ho Chi Minh City), which will comprise of a 55-storey and 48-storey tower.